FredGandt/RFCRestyle/README.md

 * August 29, 2020 - Version 3.0.0
   * Added the option to keep the Table of Contents open all the time per user request made on the Chrome Web Store.
-  * Slightly increased the ToC's clearence aside the body content.
+  * Slightly increased the ToC's clearance aside the body content.
   * Jumped to v3 from v2.3 to fix versioning error.

 * July 24, 2019 - Version 2.30